Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

 will be true.
 The final oracle price is saved and can be queried from [`oracleDetails.finalPrice`](#oracledetails).

-This function reverts the transaction if the system is suspended or the factory contract is paused.
+This function reverts the transaction if the system is suspended or the manager contract is paused.

 ??? example "Details"
     **Signature**